By: Greg Brian

 No doubt you’re already aware that when you have a cold, consuming chicken soup is a standard way to help symptoms.
 If you add some raw honey to this type of soup, you’re only enhancing the abilities to help curb your cough or sore throat.

-You may already know raw honey has natural antibacterial qualities, hence why adding raw honey to a chicken-rice soup bowl is a smart idea.
+You may already know raw honey has natural antibacterial and anti-inflammatory qualities, hence why adding raw honey to a chicken-rice soup bowl is a smart idea.

-To make this, starting by boiling 6 cups of chicken broth.
-Then add one-half cup of diced carrots, two cubed potatoes, one tablespoon of parsley, one-half cup of cooked chicken, two teaspoons of salt, one chopped onion, three pieces of diced celery, one teaspoon of pepper, one-half cup of frozen pees, and two cups of instant rice.
+To make this, start by boiling 6 cups of chicken broth.
+Then add one-half cup of diced carrots, two cubed potatoes, one tablespoon of parsley, one-half cup of cooked chicken, two teaspoons of salt, one chopped onion, three pieces of diced celery, one teaspoon of pepper, one-half cup of frozen peas, and two cups of instant rice.

 Oh, and you’ll need one-quarter cup of raw honey to add to the pot.
 Continue to boil/simmer for 30 minutes.